katjagrace/katjagrace.github.io/_posts/2022-10-14-ai_counterargs.md

-<p>There might be places you can get far ahead of humanity by being better than a single human—it depends how much accomplishments depend on the few most capable humans in the field, and how few people are working on the problem<span id='easy-footnote-7-3345' class='easy-footnote-margin-adjust'></span><span class='easy-footnote'><a href='#easy-footnote-bottom-7-3345' title='E.g. for the metric ‘hardness of math problem solvable’, maybe no human can solve a level 10 math problem, but several can solve 9s.
-Then human society as a whole also can’t solve a 10.
-So the first AI that can is only mildly surpassing the best human, but is at the same time surpassing all of human society.'><sup>7</sup></a></span>.
+There might be places you can get far ahead of humanity by being better than a single human—it depends how much accomplishments depend on the few most capable humans in the field, and how few people are working on the problem[^7].
 But for instance the Manhattan Project <a href="https://en.wikipedia.org/wiki/Manhattan_Project#Personnel">took</a> a hundred thousand people several years, and von Neumann (a mythically smart scientist) joining the project did not reduce it to an afternoon.
 Plausibly to me, some specific people being on the project caused it to not take twice as many person-years, though the plausible candidates here seem to be more in the business of running things than doing science directly (though that also presumably involves intelligence).
-But even if you are an ambitious somewhat superhuman intelligence, the influence available to you seems to plausibly be limited to making a large dent in the effort required for some particular research endeavor, not single-handedly outmoding humans across many research endeavors.</p>
+But even if you are an ambitious somewhat superhuman intelligence, the influence available to you seems to plausibly be limited to making a large dent in the effort required for some particular research endeavor, not single-handedly outmoding humans across many research endeavors.